KlaudeLam/nour-visafintechfoundations/README.md

 _(This is a code bundle for nour.
 The original project is available at https://www.figma.com/design/p9yxJrNiXLTeaVMtttT9YT/nour.)_

 ## Overview
-The Digital Money Passport addresses the fragmented global financial identity system by creating a single digital credential that allows users to access financial services across borders without repeatedly going through KYC processes.
+nour - The Digital Money Passport addresses the fragmented global financial identity system by creating a single digital credential that allows users to access financial services across borders without repeatedly going through KYC processes.

 ## Problem Statement
 - **No Standardization**: Each bank maintains its own fragmented trust network